transmute-industries/did-jwk-pqc/README.md

 #### 🚧 Warning Experimental 🔥

-This project contains experimental and not yet adopted JOSE kty and alg values for post quantum key and signature schemes.
+This project contains experimental and not yet adopted JOSE kty and alg values for post quantum keys and signatures.

 See [DRAFT IETF COSE Post Quantum Signatures](https://datatracker.ietf.org/doc/draft-prorock-cose-post-quantum-signatures/).